 Researchers from St. Mary's College of Maryland completed a study of the Nanjemoy and Mattawoman Creek watersheds.
 This study added the dimension of predictive modeling, which was field-tested with excellent results.

-Studies of the Lower Susquehanna River in 2014-2015 tested the ICL concept in a landscape that has been greatly altered by industry, especially dams which affected the aquatic and shoreline ecosystems.
-The area also lacks a strong association with a particular nearby descendant community, although nations of the Haudenosaunee Confederacy in upstate New York recognize the Susquehannock who later left the area as their ancestors.
-An initial study (Contact Period Landscapes of the Lower Susquehanna) focused on gathering archaeological data and information from subject matter experts to identify high-probability areas for habitation.
-A further study (ICL study of CAJO NHT: The Lower Susquehanna Area) by Bucknell University provided a narrative of probable American Indian habitation with a bibliography.
-In 2016 the NPS produced a framing narrative with recommendations for further ICL research and application.
+Studies of the Lower Susquehanna River in 2015 tested the ICL concept in a landscape that has been greatly altered by industry, especially dams that affected the aquatic and shoreline ecosystems.
+The area also lacks a strong association with a particular nearby descendant community, although nations of the Haudenosaunee Confederacy in upstate New York recognize the Susquehannock, who later left the area, as their ancestors.
+An initial study, Contact Period Landscapes of the Lower Susquehanna, focused on gathering archaeological data and information from subject matter experts to identify high-probability areas for habitation.
+A further study by Bucknell University,ICL study of CAJO NHT: The Lower Susquehanna Area, provided a narrative of probable American Indian habitation with a bibliography.

 In December 2016, the St. Mary’s College of Maryland research team delivered their report Defining the Rappahannock Indigenous Cultural Landscape.
 The project team mapped 552 square miles of the middle Rappahannock River basin between Port Royal and Totuskey Creek in Virginia, the aboriginal territory of the Rappahannock Indians.
 Members of the Rappahannock Indian Tribe contributed significantly to the project and the report’s recommendations.
 Data analysis and consultation with the tribal community led to important reconsiderations of previous scholarly research.